imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 > <h1>This is a headline.</h1>
 > <article>This is an article.</article>
 > ```
 > -The HTML markup provides computers a way to understand more about what the content, or the interface, means to humans.
--an entire HTML document is a whole bunch of HTML elements all nested inside of each other.
+-an entire HTML document is a whole bunch of HTML elements all nested inside of each other which make [document tree](http://web.simmons.edu/~grabiner/comm244/weekfour/document-tree.html).
 -The browser pays attention to the structure of how HTML elements are nested and builds a Document Object Model (DOM) tree from the data structure.
 -DOM is the hierarchy and structure of HTML elements , often used for targeting elements in CSS and JavaScript.
+[Check HERE for example](http://web.simmons.edu/~grabiner/comm244/weekfour/document-tree.html)
 -The browser uses the DOM tree to create an accessibility tree which affects the experience of users on your website, especially ones with various disabilities.

 tricky-If you describe a task or problem as tricky, you mean that it is difficult to do or deal with.

+flavor-the particular way a substance, esp. food or drink, is recognized from its taste and smell

 nest-to fit one object inside another

+dozen-a group of twelve things

+dozens-a large but not exact number

 convey-to express a thought, feeling, or idea so that it is understood by other people